Horace Wilson (professor)

-Horace Wilson (February 10, 1843 – March 4, 1927) was an American expatriate educator in late 19th century Empire of Japan.
+Horace Wilson (February 10., 1843 – March 4., 1927) was an American expatriate educator in late 19th-century Empire of Japan.
 He is one of the persons credited with introducing the sport of baseball to Japan.

 Biography

-Wilson was born in Gorham, Maine.
-He enrolled at Kents Hill School in the fall 1858, and is believed to have graduated in the spring of 1862.
+Wilson was born in Gorham, Maine, United States.
+He enrolled at Kents Hill School in the fall of 1858, and is believed to have graduated in the spring of 1862.
 A veteran of the U.S. Civil War, he fought for the 12th Maine Volunteer Infantry Regiment against the Confederates in Louisiana.